Kaw people

 The Kaw Nation (Kansa: Kaáⁿze), also known as the Kanza or Kansa, is a federally recognized Native American tribe in Oklahoma and parts of Kansas.
 The Kaw people historically lived in the central Midwestern United States.
 They have also been called the "People of the South Wind", "People of Water", Kansa, Kaza, Konza, Conza, Quans, Kosa, and Kasa.
-Their tribal language is Kansa, classified as a Siouan language.
+Their language is Kansa, classified as a Siouan-Catawban language.

 The state of Kansas was named for this tribe.
 The name of Topeka, capital city of Kansas, is said to be the Kaw word Tó Ppí Kˀé meaning 'a good place to grow potatoes'.
 The Kaw are closely related to the Osage Nation, with whom members often intermarried.

 Government

 The Kaw Nation's headquarters is in Kaw City, Oklahoma, and the tribal jurisdictional area is within Kay County, Oklahoma.
 The elected chairwoman is Lynn Williams currently serving a four-year term.
 Of the 3,126 enrolled members, 1,428 live within the state of Oklahoma.